keboola/connection-docs/transformations/index.md

 [R](https://www.r-project.org/about.html),
 [Spark](https://spark.apache.org/)).

-How to decide **which backend is appropriate for each task**?
-A rule of thumb is that SQL performs better for joining tables, filtering data, grouping and simple aggregations.
-Script languages are more suitable for processing one line at a time, raw data processing or custom analytical tasks.
+How do you decide **which backend is appropriate for each task**?
+A rule of thumb is that SQL performs better for joining tables, filtering data, grouping, and simple aggregations.
+Script languages are more suitable for processing one line at a time, raw data processing, or custom analytical tasks.
 You're free to use the tools that suit you best.

 Each transformation within can use a different backend to perform the task